Conte-Ecology/fishSiteSnapping/README.md

 ## Location Classification Types
 Fish sample sites fall into one of four classifications outline below:
 1. Detailed Network Only - The point is on the "detailed" network (red), but not on the "truncated" network (green).

 ![Figure 1](https://cloud.githubusercontent.com/assets/6216239/19661883/6a079f96-9a03-11e6-9cc7-48de14e87eeb.png)
+Figure 1: Example of a point only on the detailed network

 2. Undocumented Stream - The point is on a "dem" network (blue), but not located on the "detailed" network (red).